JuliaData/TypedTables.jl/README.md

 represent an array of `NamedTuple`s.
 This package is designed to be lightweight, easy-to-use and fast, and presents a very minimal new interface to learn.

-Data manipulation is possible throught the tools built into Julia (such as `map`, `filter`, and `reduce`) and those provide by [SplitApplyCombine.jl](https://github.com/JuliaData/SplitApplyCombine.jl) (like `group` and `innerjoin`).
-You can speed up data analysis tasks with acceleration indices, by using the [AcceleratedArrays.jl](https://github.com/andyferris/AcceleratedArrays.jl) package.
-This package is integrated the *Tables.jl* interface, and therefore the rest of the data ecosystem such as *Query.jl*.

 ## Quick Start

 It's simple to get started and create a table!